Amanzunge/Waypoint-Application/README.md

 - `path.js`: Path rendering between waypoints and flight length calculation

 ## How to Use
-1. Open the `index.html` in a modern web browser.
+1. Run the Django server using `python manage.py runserver`.
-2. Click on the map to add waypoints or use the polygon tool.
+2. Open `http://127.0.0.1:8000/` in your browser.
 3. Use the popup to configure waypoint altitude, gimbal angle, speed, and action.
 4. Set a POI using right-click (context menu) on the map.
 5. Use buttons to export KMZ or import a saved mission.
-6. Load the exported KMZ into your DJI controller by replacing a dummy mission.
-(Android/data/dji.go.v5/files/waypoint/LAST_CREATED_FOLDER)
+6. Load the exported KMZ into your DJI controller by replacing a dummy mission (Android/data/dji.go.v5/files/waypoint/LAST_CREATED_FOLDER).

 ## Dependencies
 - Leaflet.js (map interface)